Keystone (architecture)

-Keystones, as a hallmark of strength or good architecture, or their suggested form are sometimes placed in the centre of the flat top of doors, recesses and windows for decorative effect, so as to form an upward projection of a lintel.
+Keystones or their suggested form are sometimes placed for decorative effect in the centre of the flat top of doors, recesses and windows, so as to form an upward projection of a lintel, as a hallmark of strength or good architecture.

 Although a masonry arch or vault cannot be self-supporting until the keystone is placed, the keystone experiences the least stress of any of the voussoirs, due to its position at the apex.
-Old keystones can decay due to vibration, a condition known as bald arch.
+Old keystones can decay due to weathering and vibration, a condition known as bald arch.

 Architecture

 In a rib-vaulted ceiling, keystones commonly mark the intersections of any two or more arched ribs.
 For aesthetics, keystones are often larger than ribs in vaults and many of the voussoirs (arch stones) in arches, or embellished with a boss.

 A "dropped keystone" is one where the keystone projects lower than the other voussoirs.
 Following Giulio Romano, Mannerist architects of the 16th century often designed arches with enlarged and slightly dropped keystones, as in the "church house" entrance portal at Colditz Castle.
 Numerous examples are found in the work of Sebastiano Serlio, a 16th-century Italian Mannerist architect.